vippsas/vipps-woocommerce/README.txt

 Alternatively you could look into using WooCommerce "Early renewals": [https://docs.woocommerce.com/document/subscriptions/early-renewal/](https://docs.woocommerce.com/document/subscriptions/early-renewal/) if ensuring the status of a charge is fully completed before a specific date is of up-most importance.

+== Known bugs ==

+* Synchronized products can not be paid via Vipps when using KCO if the price at this moment in time is 0.

 == Changelog ==

 = 1.13.0 =